Wed 25 Mar 2026

 Available as a bespoke course to teams of 25 or more people.
 Please do contact us if you would like this training delivered exclusively to your team, with the content developed to drill into the specific needs of your service.
 Please email Sarah Kemm or call 01732 897788 for further details.

-Certification of attendance
+Certification of Attendance

 A certificate for Continuing Professional Development will be given to every fully registered participant who completes the course, as a record of your continuing professional training and development.

-Privacy notice
+Privacy Notice

-To view the details on how your data is being collected and used, please view our Privacy policy
+To view the details on how your data is being collected and used, please view our Privacy policy.

-This interactive training day is ideal for all healthcare professionals working within outpatient hysteroscopy services and will strengthen your clinical knowledge, confidence and ability to improve patient experience and service efficiency.
+This training day is ideal for all healthcare professionals working within outpatient hysteroscopy services and will strengthen your clinical knowledge, confidence and ability to improve patient experience and service efficiency.

-We are expecting attendance from, but not limited to:
+This includes but not limited to:

 • Hysteroscopists